lukeboga/helios-js/ai/wp-001/006-work-schedule.md

    - Create `PatternResult` interface for handling partial matches
    - Define `PatternCombiner` interface for pattern combination
    - Update `TransformerConfig` to support the new pattern matching options
+   - **✅ DONE**: Added support for both legacy and new pattern handler interfaces through adapter pattern

 2. **Update `errors.ts`**
    - Add new error types for pattern combination